-A write cycle must follow every read cycle in order to restore the cores to their original status (before the read cycle).
-The read data bits are in the sense data latches (SDR) and serve as inputs to control the Z drivers.
-However, if this is a store new operation, 'store bit' lines from the interface set the SDR latches along with the control line 'store new'.
-The 'store new' line causes the SDR latches to be reset prior to their setting with new data.
+Every read cycle must be followed by a write cycle in order to restore the cores to their original status (before the read cycle).
+The read data bits exist in the SDR and serve as inputs to control the inhibit (Z) drivers.
+However, if this is a store operation, the SDR latches are set by store bit lines from the interface, along with the control line store new.
+The 'store new' line causes the data latches to be reset prior to their setting with new data.
 If SAR bit 2 was used for byte control on the readout, it is now used to generate store byte 1 or store byte 2.
-These two signals control the setting of the SDR latches 0-8 and 9-17 respectively.
-SAR bit 2 selects only one of these two bytes and the data contained in the other byte is gated back into storage.
+These two signals control the setting of the SDR latches 0-8 and 9-17, respectively.
+SAR bit 2 selects only one of these two bytes and the data contained in the second byte is gated back into storage.